Byron/google-apis-rs/gen/drive2/README.md

         * never directly used in *Activities*
 * **[Activities](http://byron.github.io/google-apis-rs/google-drive2/trait.CallBuilder.html)**
     * operations to apply to *Resources*

+All *structures* are marked with applicable traits to further categorize them and ease browsing.

 Generally speaking, you can invoke *Activities* like this: